Oliver Cromwell's Letters and Speeches: Composition

 Carlyle was attracted to Oliver Cromwell as a subject due to their shared Protestant upbringing and biblical rhetorical style, as well as Cromwell's "sense of the divine vitality of the universe, his hostility to democracy, and his belief that heroes can be the agents of God's will."

 Carlyle began writing with Cromwell in mind in 1840 but did not settle on Cromwell's letters and speeches as the focus of a book until late 1843.
-His first definitive statement that he would collect the letters and speeches comes in a letter to Edward FitzGerald dated 9 January 1844 wherein he proposed "the gathering of all Oliver's Letters and Speeches, and stringing them together according to the order of time."
+His first definitive statement that he would collect the letters and speeches comes in a letter to the poet Edward FitzGerald dated 9 January 1844 wherein he proposed "the gathering of all Oliver's Letters and Speeches, and stringing them together according to the order of time."

-Carlyle was contemplating a biography of Cromwell when he concluded his initial work in October 1844 writing to FitzGerald on 8 February 1845 that "The Life must follow when it can."
+Carlyle was contemplating a biography of Cromwell when he concluded his initial work in October 1844.
+He wrote to FitzGerald on 8 February 1845 that "The Life must follow when it can."
 During the spring and summer of 1845 Carlyle added many annotations full of commentary and narrative to the gathering, which in effect became the biography that he wanted to write.

-The publication of the first edition helped turn up a large number of additional letters which Carlyle incorporated into a second edition published in June 1846.
+The publication of the first edition helped to turn up a large number of additional letters which Carlyle incorporated into a second edition published in June 1846.
 More letters accompanied the third edition of November 1849.

 Squire papers

 William Squire, a "practiced hoaxer", forwarded thirty-five letters to Carlyle, alleged to have been written by Cromwell to Samuel Squire, a cornet and auditor in Cromwell's army who in fact did not exist.
-William Squire had written the letters himself.
+Squire had written the letters himself.
 Believing them to be genuine, Carlyle published them in the December 1847 issue of Fraser's Magazine.
 Their authenticity was quickly questioned by critics, such as John Bruce of the Camden Society, Ralph Waldo Emerson, Thomas Babington Macaulay and Bernard Bolingbroke Woodward.
 Carlyle included the letters in the third edition on the advice of John Forster and Edward FitzGerald, despite the addition of a headnote to the appendix stating that they were "semi-romantic or Doubtful Documents of Oliver's History".
-In 1885, Samuel Rawson Gardiner discovered evidence which contradicted assertions contained in the Squire papers, though William Aldis Wright still defended them as authentic.
+In 1885 the historian Samuel Rawson Gardiner discovered evidence which contradicted assertions contained in the Squire papers, though William Aldis Wright still defended them as authentic.
 Finally, Walter Rye unearthed Squire's history of hoaxing, confirming that the letters were forgeries.